arunma/course-dbt/greenery/Week1_ShortAnswers_README.md

 ---

-## Question 4: How many users many 1 purchase?
-2 purchases?
-3 or more?
+## Question 4: How many users have only made one purchase?
+Two purchases?
+Three+ purchases?

 ```SQL